 Craig is the Founder and Chief Entrepreneur Officer of Gig Wage, a venture-backed tech startup that builds modern payment tools for the future of work.
 Gig Wage designs payroll technology that meets the demand of on-demand workforces.
 Simple.
 Fast.
 Easy.
 Prior to Gig Wage, Craig was the CSO at Kairos, a venture-backed facial recognition / emotion-detection startup.
 Before becoming an entrepreneur, Craig sold over $10M of payroll and payroll-related technology.
 After playing Division 1 college basketball, Craig played professional basketball in Europe.
 Craig is the author of “The Sport of Sales” and a husband & father to four beautiful young girls.
 Craig’s motto: “Go for it.”

-Heather represents Rover in legislative conversations, partners with internal stakeholders on items including safety and data privacy-related matters and develops grassroots digital campaigns to encourage users to contact their lawmakers regarding relevant proposed legislation.
+Heather is the Managing Partner of Red Maple Strategies, a public strategy firm that helps clients navigate political and regulatory issues at the state and local levels across the United States.
+Prior to that, Heather represented Rover in legislative conversations, partners with internal stakeholders on items including safety and data privacy-related matters and develops grassroots digital campaigns to encourage users to contact their lawmakers regarding relevant proposed legislation.
 In her spare time, she serves as a Western Governors University Advisory Board member and provides regulatory guidance to early-stage startup founders.

 Laura Maechtlen (San Francisco, CA)

 Laura is the National Vice-Chair of the Labor and Employment Department and Co-Chair of Seyfarth Shaw LLP’s Diversity and Inclusion Action Team.
 Her practice is focused on employment litigation and includes the defense of class, collective and multi-plaintiff actions.
 Laura also has experience litigating against the Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH) in systemic actions, both at the early charge stage and in large-scale EEOC pattern-and-practice litigation.
-Laura also has California state court trial experience.
-She has been a member of multiple trial teams that have secured defense verdicts in the California Superior Courts in the counties of San Francisco, Alameda and Santa Clara.
 In addition to her litigation practice, Laura provides day-to-day counseling and advice to clients about the various laws affecting the employment relationship.

 Phil Mason (Boston, MA)

 Philip Mason is Founder and President of Mason & Mason Technology Insurance Services, an insurance broker specializing in venture capital, technology and life science industries.
 His clients include venture capital, private equity, technology, internet marketplace, and professional service businesses.
 His expertise includes cyber and data privacy, professional liability, and D&O liability and he’s experienced in M&A due diligence and complex insurance claims.
-Throughout his career, Mr. Mason has played a leading role in promoting professional education.
 He cofounded Techassure a non-profit dedicated to the advancement of risk management and insurance for venture capital, technology and life science businesses.
 Prior to founding Mason & Mason, Mr. Mason was employed by Marsh & McLennan where his clients included Fortune 1000 technology companies.

 Tiffany Moeller (London, UK)